Added to Cart!

 read •

 My daughter will be 19 months next month.
 From the time she was about 3 months old, she's always slept through the night.
-She usually goes down around 7:30.
-My husband reads her a book and then tucks her in.
-She usually protests for a few minutes and then goes down until around 8am.
+She used to go down around 7:30pm.
+My husband read her a book and then tucked her in.
+She usually protested for a few minutes and then slept until around 8am.

 Do you have any suggestions? -- Trish